tdbowman/openAlt_W2021/USER_MANUAL.md

 ### 3.1 Ingesting from JSON files
 #### Step by step guide:
 1. Create a file inside this folder: `crossrefeventdata/pythonScripts/Ingest` named `passwd.txt`.
 The only line in this file should be your MySQL password.
-2. Change the datadirectory for your JSON folder to suit your system (line 26). *note, if not using the root MySQL account, you will need to change the MySQL user on line 31*
+2. Change the datadirectory for your JSON folder to suit your system (line 30). *Note, if not using the root MySQL account, you will need to change the MySQL user on line 31*
 3. Run `python main.py` in your preferred terminal.

 ### 3.2 Ingesting from PaperBuzz Data
 We were fortunate enough to be given a dump of Crossref JSON data from the nice folks at [Paperbuzz](http://paperbuzz.org/).
 This one time dump we recieved is simply Crossref Event data stored in a slighly different way.
-Here we document how we ingested this data, but can not provide a means for other to aquire this data.
+Here we document how we ingested this data, but can not provide a means for others to aquire this data.
 While the first 10,000 of such records are located in `crossrefeventdata/SQL/DOI_Author_Database/doi_json_dump_10k.csv`, we are not making the remaining data public at this time.
 Anyone cloning the repository will need to use see section 2.1 and ingest JSON data which they gather themselves.

-#### Step by step guide:
+#### Step By Step Guide:
 1. Create a file inside `crossrefeventdata/pythonScripts/Ingest` named `passwd.txt`.
 The only line in this file should be your MySQL password.
 2. Create a new database
 	- `CREATE DATABASE paperbuzzeventdata;`
-	- SQL -> eventData-json_dump10k -> CreateSyntax-event_data_json.sql
+	- `crossrefEventData/SQL/paperbuzz_dump/`
-		- Open CreateSyntax-event_data_json.sql
+		- Open `paperbuzz.sql`
-3. Import json_dump_10k.csv to the event_data_json table in MySQL workbench
+    - Import `json_dump_10k.csv` to the event_data_json table in MySQL workbench.
-	- SQL -> eventData-json_dump10k
+3. Ignore steps 1 & 2 if you already have a database containing the paperbuzz data dump
-4. Ignore steps 1 & 2 if you already have a database containing the paperbuzz data dump
+4. Execute this SQL command `DROP DATABASE crossrefeventdatawithmain`
-5. Execute this SQl command `DROP DATABASE crossrefeventdatawithmain`
+5. Go to this directory: `crossrefEventData\SQL\CrossrefeventdataWithMain`
-6. Execute the SQL script crossrefeventdataWithMain.sql to create all 13 tables.
+  - Execute the SQL script crossrefeventdataWithMain.sql to create all 13 tables.
-7. If you are not using the root MySQL user account, you will need to change the user on line 27.
+6. If you are not using the root MySQL user account, you will need to change the user on line 28.
-8. Run `python paperBuzzMain.py` in your preferred terminal.
+7. Run `python paperBuzzMain.py` in your preferred terminal.

 ### 4. Quirks of the Crossref API ❓
 * Some Events give a DOI(objectID) of simply https://doi.org.
 For example, the event with ID: `5c83ca20-d4a1-471b-a23f-f21486cefb5c`